 You are not updating your blog regularly

 This is one of the top reasons why Google doesn’t index your web pages.
-If you don’t add new content and update older posts, how do you convince Google that your blog is not dead?
-Still live?
+How do you convince Google that your blog is not dead if you don’t add new content and update older posts?
+Still, live?

 The easiest way for Google to index your web pages every day is to update your blog.
 You don’t need to add more posts every day.
 Instead, update older posts.
-Add up-to-date content, information, and promote it on social networks using a tool like ContentStudio.
+Add up-to-date content and information, and promote it on social networks using a tool like ContentStudio.
 So you will not only convince Google that you are an active blogger but also drive some extra traffic.

 I have found that you can increase the search engine ranking of web pages by updating older content.
 The reason?
 Google’s content fresh factor.

 When updating existing blog posts, don’t forget to follow these tactics as well.

 - Make sure your content is on the topic: Sometimes, your post title may mislead readers.
 So, make sure your article fulfills everything as promised.

-- Make sure your article is grammatically correct: Writing error-full articles for your readers will lose the loyalty and decrease the credibility you have built over time.
+- Make sure your article is grammatically correct: Writing error-full articles for your readers will lose loyalty and decrease the credibility you have built over time.
 So use Grammarly or other grammar checker tools like Grammarly to check punctuation and find grammatical mistakes.

 - Use Synonyms to polish your article: Using the same meaning words or synonyms helps your article rank for more keywords.
 Use these synonym finder tools to generate more equivalent words.

-- Add up more long-tail keywords: Long-tail keywords are so easier to rank rather than head tails.
-So adding a few more relevant long-tail keywords won’t harm your article’s rankings, but will increase targeted traffic.
-Learn how to find low competition keywords with good traffic volume in this article.
+- Add up more long-tail keywords: Long-tail keywords are easier to rank than head tails.
+So adding a few more relevant long-tail keywords won’t harm your article’s rankings but will increase targeted traffic.
+This article will teach how to find lower competition keywords with good traffic volume.

 - Add relevant links: This will increase the efficiency of Googlebot crawling your blog.
-Add a few relevant inbound and outbound links in your article.
-Don’t overuse this as more links are added will be harder to consume your content.
+Add a few relevant inbound and outbound links to your article.
+Don’t overuse this, as adding more links will be harder to consume your content.